eduroam Frequently Asked Questions

 What is eduroam?

-UWE staff and students visiting other Universities can also access the Internet via that institution's eduroam service.
+UWE Bristol students and staff visiting other universities can also access the Internet via that institution's eduroam service.

-Note: UWE users should ensure their eduroam setup is working correctly at UWE before going to other eduroam institutions.
+Note: UWE Bristol users should ensure their eduroam setup is working correctly at UWE Bristol before going to other eduroam institutions.

 How do I configure my computer or mobile device to use eduroam?